 |$1,500,000 and $1,600,000||$100,000||The current year only|

 From 1 July 2013 excess non-concessional contributions can be released.
 To obtain a release you will have to wait for the ATO to issue you with an excess non-concessional contribution determination and you have 60 days to let the ATO know what you want to do.
 A notional amount of investment earnings on those funds will be taxed within your annual income tax return.

 3. Spouse contributions

-Making non-concessional contributions to your spouse's super fund can be an effective strategy to reduce, or even eliminate, the amount of tax you will pay on that income in retirement.
-This strategy can also assist in equalising the level of retirement income that you and your spouse can receive.
+Making non-concessional contributions to your spouse's super fund can be an effective strategy to reduce, or even eliminate, the amount of tax you pay.
+This strategy can also assist in equalising the level of retirement savings that you and your spouse have.